COVID-19 VACCINE INFORMATION

 Scientists had a head start.
 These vaccines were able to be created quickly because they are based on existing research.
 Pfizer and Moderna vaccines were built upon years of work in developing vaccines for similar viruses.
 The mRNA technology used in these vaccines is new, but not unknown.
 Researchers have been studying mRNA for decades as potential vaccines against diseases like flu and rabies, and to stimulate immune system responses against cancer.
 Viral vectors like the one used in the J&J/Janssen vaccine have been used since the 1970s for use in virus vaccines, gene therapy, to treat cancer, and for molecular biology research.
 Click here to learn more about how vaccines work

 Tested, safe, and effective.
 COVID-19 vaccines must pass three phases of clinical trials like other drugs and vaccines before receiving approval from the Food and Drug Administration (FDA).
 This includes testing the vaccines in volunteers to see if they are safe and if they work to prevent COVID-19 illness.
 More than 100,000 people volunteered in clinical trials for the three vaccines from Pfizer, Moderna, and J&J/Janssen.
 (For more information about the process, visit https://files.nc.gov/covid/documents/Vaccine-Timeline.pdf.)
-More recently, the CDC studied nearly 4,000 frontline workers and found that the Pfizer and Moderna COVID-19 vaccines are very effective at preventing infections (including asymptomatic infections) among working adults in real-world conditions.
+Other studies in multiple countries have found that these vaccines are very effective at preventing infections (including asymptomatic infections) among people in real-world conditions.

 You cannot get COVID-19 from the vaccine.
 There is no COVID-19 in the currently available vaccines.
 The Pfizer and Moderna vaccines give your body instructions to make a kind of protein.
 This protein safely tricks your body into thinking the real virus is attacking.
 Your body then strengthens itself to fight off the real COVID-19 if it ever tries to attack you.
 Your body gets rid of the small protein naturally and quickly.
 The mRNA from the vaccine never enters the nucleus of your cells and does not affect or interact with your DNA.